galvinw/crunchbase-data/Readme.md

-This data was extracted from CrunchBase on July 7, 2014.
+This data was extracted from CrunchBase on October 2014.
 Read more at: http://info.crunchbase.com/about/crunchbase-data-exports/

 By using this data, you agree to follow the CrunchBase Terms of Service and Licensing Policy.